 Scope-specific information and unit costs refer to clarifications of earlier scope items with specific details on quantity.

 This section is meant for notes, disclaimers or any additional clarifications for bidders.
+No response is requested from your bidders for items in this section.

 While individual questions can be added under each section, it is not possible to add additional sections to scope-specific bid forms.